python-doc-ja/py27-intl/library/ttk.rst

 .. note from translator (cocoatomo)

-   - tag binding means class option in standard option
+   - tag binding refers tag_bind method
    - 'list' is list in Tcl, which is space-separated strings, not list in Python

 .. tabularcolumns:: |p{0.2\textwidth}|p{0.7\textwidth}|